UC Hospitality - Serial Box

 Common entries include:

 - email=[address] (i.e. email=Admin@HolidayInnBlackCannyon.com).
-This email address is used to send billable calls should the call accounting interface become unavailable, so that the call can be posted to the guest record manually.
+This email address is used to send billable calls if the call accounting interface becomes unavailable, so the call can be posted to the guest record manually.

 - strip=1/0 [True/False] (i.e. strip=1, default is 0).
 This will strip all leading 0 and 1 off the beginning of the number dialed.